-- 1. Warning - 2.
-Appropriate "time out" (to another classroom or the school office) - 3.
-Parents contacted by phone or note - 4.
-Conference between parent, teacher and/or principal, and possibly the student
+- 1. Warning

+- 2. Appropriate "time out"/consequence

+- 3. Parents contacted by phone or note

+- 4. Conference between parent, teacher and/or administrator, and possibly the student

 Discipline Procedure

 Marcum-Illinois Union School District is dedicated to ensuring that our campus is safe for everyone.
 Therefore, students may be recommended for a referral, detention, suspension, or expulsion based on the severity of the infraction.